Sabicool/Malleus-Anki-Addon/readme.md

 3. Restart Anki

+The add-on keeps a local cache of the databases and refreshes it automatically — on startup it checks GitHub and only downloads a database if it has actually changed since last time (see `cache_expiry` below).
+You normally never need to update it by hand.

-If need be, you can also manually update the cache yourself using the python script `update_notion_cache.py` (takes a little bit of time)
+If need be, you can also rebuild the cache directly from Notion yourself using the python script `update_notion_cache.py` (takes a little bit of time):

 ``` sh
 python3 ./update_notion_cache.py